 Any middle or high school student (grade 6-12, or the international equivalent) is free to enter.
-This includes students in public, private and homeschool programs.
+This includes students in public, private, and homeschool programs.

 Students may be located anywhere in the world.
 Videos in languages other than English are welcome, but they must include English subtitles.
 Make sure to double check for typos as spelling errors can lead to video disqualification.